Starmer hits out at ‘ridiculous’ Tory criticism over Friday night schedule

 He told the PA news agency: “It’s a very strange thing to attack over.
 I’m the independent adviser to the Prime Minister and my advice would be this is not an area to stray into.”

-He pointed out that Friday nights had a wider cultural significance within the Jewish community, likening it to Sundays in Christian communities.
+He pointed out that Friday nights has a wider cultural significance within the Jewish community, likening it to Sundays in Christian communities.

 “There’s a reason Parliament does not sit on Sundays,” he said.

-The Tories have repeatedly attacked Sir Keir since he made the initial comments on a Virgin Radio interview on Monday morning.
+The Tories have repeatedly attacked Sir Keir since he made the initial comments in a Virgin Radio interview on Monday morning.

 Mr Sunak told reporters at a campaign event in Oxfordshire: “Everyone will have their own way of doing this job.
 I can just tell you, from my experience having done it, that there’s always work to do, there’s always decisions that need to be made.
 That’s just what the job requires, and that’s what public service is about.